jychpr/jychpr/README.md

-<h1 align="center">Welcome to jychpr's Github!!!</h1>
+<h1 align="center">Welcome !!!</h1>

-I'm Joy Chrissetyo Prajogo, an Artificial Intelligence (AI) enthusiast.
+I am Joy Chrissetyo Prajogo, an Artificial Intelligence (AI) enthusiast.
+Currently, I am a Master student in Electrical Engineering and Computer Science (EECS) International Graduate Program (IGP) in National Yang Ming Chiao Tung University (NYCU), Hsinchu, Taiwan.
+I graduated from my Bachelor in Information Engineering (InfE) from Gadjah Mada University (UGM), Yogyakarta, Indonesia.

-I'm curious about AI and its implementation.
-Computer Vision (CV), Natural Language Processing (NLP), and other AI fields out there.
+I have interest in AI and its implementation.
+Computer Vision (CV), Natural Language Processing (NLP), Signal Processing (SP), and their implementations.

-I have done several AI related projects.
-I also have some experience in Data Science (DS) and Data Analytics (DA) field from some related projects as well.
+I have past experiences in Data Engineering (DE), Data Science (DS), and Data Analytics (DA) field as well.

-I focus mainly on AI field and its implementation, then also on DS and DA field.
+I focus mainly on AI field and its implementation, then also on DE, DS, and DA field.

 ---